smedrec/smart-logs/.qoder/repowiki/en/content/Alert Management System.md

 Key strengths of the system include its real-time WebSocket integration for immediate alert notifications, flexible filtering and visualization options, and robust error handling.
 The system's integration with TanStack Query provides efficient data management with caching and background updates, while the modular component structure ensures maintainability and scalability.

 The system has been enhanced with new features including a detailed alert view, keyboard shortcuts for improved accessibility, and a dedicated route for viewing all alerts.
 The API has been refactored to a dedicated service for better modularity and standardization, and alert properties have been standardized to snake_case for consistency.

+The most significant enhancement is the introduction of the AlertingService class, which centralizes alert generation, deduplication, distribution, and notification.
+This service replaces the previous distributed alert logic with a more robust and maintainable approach that uses Redis-based deduplication to prevent duplicate alerts and handles severity-based notification routing.
+This improvement reduces alert fatigue, improves system performance, and provides a more reliable alert management experience.

 Overall, the Alert Management System represents a well-designed, production-ready solution that effectively addresses the requirements for comprehensive alert management in a healthcare audit context.